 NELSON LEWIS is a seasoned Georgia-based television producer, and one of America’s most provocative media personalities.
-The Savannah natives’ interests include aviation, international travel, snow skiing, deep sea fishing, foreign languages, politics, piano, Steve Winwood and, most importantly, all things journalism!
-Frequent travel and exposure to a vast arrays of cultures and languages have provided influences for the media maven and self-admitted political wonk’s staunch interest in foreign and domestic policy, in turn fueling a passion for both politics and journalism.
+His interests include aviation, international travel, politics, piano, Steve Winwood and, most importantly, all things journalism!
+Frequent travel and exposure to a vast arrays of cultures and languages provided influences for the media maven and self-admitted political wonk’s staunch interest in foreign and domestic policy, in turn fueling a keen interest in politics and journalism.

-Nelson Lewis has volunteered for various political campaigns over the years, including the campaigns of Mel Martinez while in south florida during his undergraduate studies and George W. Bush while in high school, and credits his own conservative philosophy and passion for both limited government and lower taxes to growing up in a environment where business was front and center.
-Nelson’s preliminary understanding of economics was learned firsthand from his grandfather and Savannah-based automobile distributor father Walter.
+Nelson Lewis has volunteered for various political campaigns over the years including the campaigns of Mel Martinez while in south florida during his undergraduate studies and George W. Bush while in high school, and credits his own conservative philosophy and passion for both limited government and lower taxes to growing up in a environment where business was front and center.
+Nelson’s preliminary understanding of economics was learned firsthand from his Savannah-based automobile distributor father Walter, in addition to his grandfather.
 While in graduate school, Nelson became close friends with Patrick Graham, the co-founder of Bain and Company, who hired former Massachusetts Governor Mitt Romney for his first job and subsequently together formed its subsidiary Bain Capital.
 Mr. Graham’s inside knowledge of corporate acquisitions, private equity and managerial consulting were a thrill for Nelson to become inure to, especially during the Presidential Election of 2012.

 As a booker at FNC, Nelson primary responsibility was finding guests to appear on the FNC’s weekend programming, working tirelessly with guests, producers and anchors, paying meticulous attention to every detail to ensure that every aspect of the interview segment ran smoothly.
 Nelson was afforded the opportunity to meet with countless major celebrities such as political and entertainment luminaries on a daily basis, getting to know the in and outs of how the news industry, politics and DC work.